h0lmes/mockservice/README.md

 ### Mock Service

-An easy to use yet extensible service to mock REST and SOAP services.
+An easy to use yet extensible group to mock REST and SOAP services.
 Suitable for integration testing and similar purposes.

 > Important: SOAP support is somewhat limited and "crutchy", though straightforward.